vlmhrd/NLP-sentiment-analysis/README.md

 # NLP-sentiment-analysis

 # Goal
 The primary goal of this project is to build and evaluate a machine learning model that can classify text data into multiple sentiment categories (positive, neutral, and negative) using natural language processing (NLP) techniques.
+Dataset taken from [HuggingFace](https://huggingface.co/datasets/Sp1786/multiclass-sentiment-analysis-dataset).

 # Description
 This project implements a multiclass sentiment analysis pipeline using Python and PyTorch.
 The workflow begins by loading a labeled dataset from Hugging Face, which contains text samples and their corresponding sentiment labels.
 The data is preprocessed by tokenizing the text, building a vocabulary of the most common words, encoding and padding the sequences, and preparing PyTorch tensors and data loaders for efficient batch processing.